Call center software

 - Intelligent dialing

 With 3CX, call center agents and their managers can work from anywhere, conducting virtual meetings with web conferencing and serving customers on the phone, via live chat, and more.
 Plus, if you want flexibility in how you deploy your contact center software, 3CX provides it with on-premise, hosted, and cloud-based options.

-Along with deployment flexibility, 3CX provides enterprise-level functionality with features like call pop-ups, click-to-call, call journals, and much more.
-And if you’re already using Zendesk for ticket management and you like 3CX contact center software, you can easily integrate 3CX with Zendesk.
+Along with deployment flexibility, 3CX provides enterprise-level functionality with features like call pop-ups, click-to-call, and call journals.
+If you’re already using Zendesk for ticket management and you like 3CX contact center software, you can easily integrate 3CX with Zendesk.